johnolamide/portfolio-v2/process_plan.md

 ## Progress Tracking
 - Total Steps: 12 major phases
-- Completed: 0
+- Completed: 1
-- In Progress: Project Initialization
+- In Progress: Project Structure Setup
 - Next Priority: Project Structure Setup

 *Note: This plan is flexible and can be adjusted based on project needs.
 Use GitHub Issues or a project board to track individual tasks within each phase.*